 How much inventory do you have on hand?
 This goes along with the what.
 You should be able to scan a product’s barcode or look up its SKU number to find out the exact quantity on hand.
 And if the number in your system doesn’t match what is on the shelf, you can update it.

 As you answer all of the questions above, you will be able to see just how important inventory tracking is to your business.
 Now that we have that all cleared up, let’s continue on.

 Most companies have some type of inventory that they need to track.
 It can be difficult to keep tabs on all of their items, especially as they expand their operations.

 The ways to track inventory can range from a simple filing system with handwritten notes to robust inventory tracking software like Fishbowl.
 Having the right inventory tracking method is very important because it will either help or hurt your ability to serve your customers with the types of products you keep in stock.

 Keeping your inventory organized is an important task for every business.
 You need to know where your inventory is in order to make sales and get the right products to your customers.
 If you are a QuickBooks user, you can start using Fishbowl to effectively manage your inventory.
 Fishbowl integrates seamlessly with QuickBooks, creating a powerful QuickBooks inventory tracking solution.
-Sign up for a free trial of Fishbowl right now by clicking on the link below.

 To make sure you are tracking your inventory as efficiently as possible, ask yourself the following questions: